top of page

 Gif Animation Image: Giphy

 National Taco Day is celebrated on October 4.
 Tacos are served on wheat or corn tortillas that are soft or hard.
-Corn tacos shaped like U are hard and crunchy.
-Tacos are popular dish served in many Mexican restaurants and traditional restaurants.
+Corn tacos shaped like the letter U are hard and crunchy.
+Tacos are a popular dish served in many Mexican restaurants and traditional restaurants.
 They are made with beef, pork, chicken, fish, vegetables, beans, cheese and other toppings.
 Many restaurants have promotions for Taco Tuesday with a special menu designed just for this event.

 A Short History of the Taco